You say you wanted more accountability for the umpires and more transparency from Major League Baseball in terms of how their umpires are disciplined?

 MLB also announced that Culbreth’s other crew members — Brian O’Nora, Bill Welke and Adrian Johnson — have received undisclosed fines stemming from their roles in the incorrect ruling.

 This really is ground-breaking news on some levels considering MLB's long, frustrating history of playing it close to the vest when it comes to disciplining their umpires.
 We know it's happened in the past for various misapplications and misinterpretations, but the public acknowledgement of said mistakes is quite a welcomed change.
 We know the umpires will take notice, which is something that absolutely needs to happen.

 It's also an acknowledgement from MLB that had the Astros held on to win the game, Angels manager Mike Scioscia would have filed the first successful protest in the league since 1986.
 That means the game would have been restarted at the spot of the misapplication, which means reliever Wesley Wright, whom Porter illegally replaced before he faced a single batter, would have been on the hill facing pinch-hitter Scott Cousins with Houston leading 5-3.

 It should also be noted that Porter was in no way trying to pull a fast one on the umpires or Scioscia.
-He didn't understand the rules, either, and apologized for his role in the messy situation.
+He simply didn't understand the rules, either, and apologized for his own role in the messy situation.